 In all cases, equipment must be inspected/tested according to the manufacturer's guidelines and instructions.
 Your risk assessment process should suggest whether more regular checking is needed due to regularity and heaviness of use.

-- Electrical installation (aka 'Fixed Wiring Test') – the building's electrical system needs to be fully tested every 5 years (sometimes 3 years for theatres, but the Technical Standards - section M1.13 - says 5 years, unless specified as a shorter period by the competent person).
+- Electrical installation (aka 'Fixed Wiring Test' or 'EICR') – the building's electrical system needs to be fully tested every 5 years (sometimes 3 years for theatres, but the Technical Standards - section M1.13 - says 5 years, unless specified as a shorter period by the competent person).
 It may be that the school's maintenance department will look after the general building testing, but you will need a specialist electrician for the theatrical wiring.
 It is also common to split the testing annually as part of a rolling programme (e.g. 20% or 33% each year), in which case it is important to check that the inspecting company is actually covering the whole building and not re-testing the same area each year.

 - Portable appliance testing (PAT) – requirements vary; remember that the only legal requirement is to maintain the equipment in a safe operational state.
 PAT is the usual method for proving that this has been done.
 The visual inspection and general cleaning/maintenance of equipment is equally as important as connecting it to a machine which says it is safe or not.
 General consensus is that annual formal testing is the minimum for theatre lighting equipment, but all portable equipment should be visually checked regularly.
 Other equipment which is not used or moved regularly may be PAT less frequently; it is all down to your risk assessment.

-- Rigging/flying system/hanging equipment – any equipment which moves overhead, or is used for suspending other equipment, will need at least an annual inspection - including flying bars, winches, lighting rigs, ropes, etc. Equipment for suspending people must be tested more regularly (usually 6 monthly).
+- Rigging/flying system/hanging equipment (aka 'LOLER Test') – any equipment which moves overhead, or is used for suspending other equipment, will need at least an annual inspection - including flying bars, winches, lighting rigs, ropes, etc. Equipment for suspending people must be tested more regularly (usually 6 monthly).
 Loose items of rigging equipment (shackles, strops, clamps, drift lines, etc.) must also be inspected, depending on regularity of use.
 If your equipment is not already marked with a safe working load (SWL), then it may also need load testing or some form of manufacturer's certificate.

 - Power tools - inspection and maintenance, usually in-house (except for very specialist tools).